Her owner planned to take her from California to slave-holding Texas, so Biddy Mason went to court. After a dangerous drama, she won her freedom.

 The Women Airforce Service Pilots seemed strange and exotic to World War II America.
 In fact, not even the military could quite fiqure out what to do with them.

-Nearly a century after she came on the scene, her wit, bravado, and sexuality are a bigger presence than ever
+Nearly a century after her debut, her wit, bravado, and sexuality are a bigger presence than ever.

-How women entrepreneurs reshaped the American economic landscape in the wake of WWII.
+How women entrepreneurs reshaped the American economic landscape in the wake of World War II

 E.G. Lewis decided that a strong man could liberate American women and make money doing it